Olivier-Kango/notion_like_project/README.md

 ## 🤝 Contributing <a id="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome !!!

-Feel free to check the [issues page](https://github.com/Olivier-Kango/movies-catalogue/issues/new).
+Feel free to check the [issues page](https://github.com/Olivier-Kango/helpjuice_test_project/issues/new).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>